Bachhuber is founder & principal at Hand Built. He specializes in code review, data migrations, and scaling WordPress.

 We do not support uses of WordPress Site Networks that run functionally-different or uniquely-owned sites on the same WordPress installation.
 This includes, but is not limited to:

-Complete this form or reach out to your existing account manager to request a new WordPress Site Network be created for you.
+Reach out to your existing account manager to request a new WordPress Site Network be created for you.
 Once an employee of Pantheon has created the network, you will receive an email informing you that you've been added to the site.